ThisTestUser/Docs/AntiCheats.md

 ###Hypixel Anti-Cheat

+Hypixel Entities (I only checked the invis ones flying around, not the visible ones)

+-Entity ID is normal (not out of range)

+-Not creative or flying

+-Walk speed is 0.10 like any other entity

+-Isn't onGround (however onGround is true sometimes for real entities) and falldistance is 0

+-Randomly generated names (not on tablist)

+-No motionX, motionY, or motionZ (uses teleport packets to move around)

 Since MCLeaksV2 is out and I think I pretty much have unlimited alts (and I intergrated this into my own client), this is some notes about Hypixel's Anti-Cheat.